 One could easily dig much further into technical details and the pros and cons of the cloud service by Microsoft, but we rather provide you with some prominent examples of how to make use of OneDrive, depending on what is supposed to be achieved with it.
 If you identify your need to use a cloud service in the use cases, follow our instructions to get the best out of your OneDrive account.

 1. Sharing Files with Other Users

-Meet John: John very enthusiastic about being a soccer coach for kids in his free time.
+Meet John: John is very enthusiastic about being a soccer coach for kids in his free time.
 Before the new season starts for his team, John wants to set up a way to organize and coordinate better with the parents of his team members.
-For this, he wants to share practice and game schedules, contact information of the other parents and sometimes some pictures he took during matches, with the parents of all the kids in his team.
+For this, he wants to share practice and game schedules, contact information, and some pictures he took during matches, with the parents of all the kids in his team.

 What John needs to do:

 - John will need to create a Microsoft account, because he does not already use an Outlook.com or Live.com account.
 Once John has associated his e-mail address with a Microsoft account, he has access to 5 GB of OneDrive storage he can use to upload the schedules, contacts and photos.

 - Now John logs in to OneDrive and creates a new folder an uploads all the documents for his soccer team to this folder:

 - When all files are uploaded, John shares a link to the folder he created that allows users without a OneDrive account to view the files in this folder: